athervvidhate/MiniGit/readme.md

 Note: Let's define each area in the figure and show what role does it play with respect to .git.
 First, the head file.
 This file should just store a reference to the current working directory, whether it is a branch or a commit (**Hint**: helpful when you implement checkout).
 Branches is a directory where you should store your branches (**Hint**: remember branches are just files that store a reference).

 Now we can introduce SHA-1.
 This is a hashing function that produces a 160-bit hash value for the input.
 This is how git stores all the references, which is basically just a hash value.
-You will find that in objects, the folders' names always consist of 2 characters.
+You will find that in objects, folders' names always consist of 2 characters.
 These are the first 2 characters of the hash value of the commit or the blob object, and the files stored within the folder have the rest of the hash value characters.

 ### Introduction to Persistence